 From warm-up games to worksheets to assessment materials, you may find these websites useful for creating or enhancing your lesson plans:

-Need more ideas?
+Need even more ideas?
 Here’s a list of top sites for free ESL lesson plans.

-Be it for youngsters or adult learners, a well-designed online English class structure should be coherent, consistent, and organized.
+Whether for young learners or adult learners, a well-designed online English class structure should be coherent, consistent, and organized.
 And, don’t be afraid to vary your activities or try out new teaching methods to help your students learn better!

 The following are the most important elements and sections that an online English lesson plan should contain.

-Learn more about using objectives in ESL lesson planning.
+Learn more about using lesson objectives in ESL lesson planning.

 Timing